Salim Jreissati: Career

 Jreissati is a former member of the Constitutional Council.
 He became a registered member of the Beirut Bar Association on 8 November 1974.
 In 1976, he began to work at Saint Joseph University as a lecturer.
 He is the former member of the Lebanese Constitutional Council (1977–2009).
-He served at the Special Tribunal for Lebanon (STL) as a legal advisor for the defence team of four Hezbollah members, including Mustafa Badr Al Din, who were allegedly involved in the assassination of former Prime Minister Rafik Hariri.
+He served at the Special Tribunal for Lebanon (STL) as a legal advisor for the defence team of four Hezbollah members, including Mustafa Badreddine, who were allegedly involved in the assassination of former Prime Minister Rafik Hariri.
 In 2010, Jressati was one of the legal advisors who contributed to the drafting of the new Syrian constitution.
 In addition, he served as an adviser to former president Emile Lahoud.
 He was appointed labor minister in Najib Mikati's cabinet on 24 February 2012, replacing Charbel Nahas in the post.
 Jreissati was nominated by the Free Patriotic Movement leader and member of parliament Michel Aoun.
 After his appointment, Aoun announced that Jreissati became a member of the Change and Reform bloc, represented by ten ministers in the cabinet composed of thirty ministers.
 Jreissati's term ended on 15 February when Sejaan Azzi was appointed labor minister.

 On 18 December 2016 Jreissati was named the minister of justice in the cabinet led by Prime Minister Saad Hariri.
 He was in the post until 31 January 2019 when he was named the state minister for presidential affairs.
 Jreissati was in office until January 2020.